peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ## Fields

+* `static class  JSONOptions.ConversionKind`<br>
+ Specifies how JSON numbers are converted to CBOR when decoding JSON.
 * `static JSONOptions Default`<br>
  The default options for converting CBOR objects to JSON.

+## Nested Classes

+* `static class  JSONOptions.ConversionKind`<br>
+ Specifies how JSON numbers are converted to CBOR when decoding JSON.

 ## Constructors

 * `JSONOptions() JSONOptions`<br>
  Initializes a new instance of the JSONOptions class with default options.
-* `JSONOptions​(boolean base64Padding) JSONOptions`<br>
+* `JSONOptions​(boolean base64Padding)`<br>
- Initializes a new instance of the JSONOptions class with the given value for the Base64Padding option.
+ Deprecated.
+Use the String constructor instead.
+ Use the String constructor instead.
 * `JSONOptions​(boolean base64Padding,
-           boolean replaceSurrogates) JSONOptions`<br>
+           boolean replaceSurrogates)`<br>
- Initializes a new instance of the JSONOptions class with the given values for the options.
+ Deprecated.
 * `JSONOptions​(java.lang.String paramString) JSONOptions`<br>
  Initializes a new instance of the JSONOptions class.

 ## Methods

+* `boolean getAllowDuplicateKeys()`<br>
+ Gets a value indicating whether to allow duplicate keys when reading JSON.
 * `boolean getBase64Padding()`<br>
  Deprecated.
-This option now has no effect.
+This property now has no effect.
- This option now has no effect.
+ This property now has no effect.
+* `JSONOptions.ConversionKind getNumberConversion()`<br>
+ Gets a value indicating how JSON numbers are decoded to CBOR integers.
+* `boolean getPreserveNegativeZero()`<br>
+ Gets a value indicating whether the JSON decoder should preserve the distinction between positive zero and negative zero in floating-point number formats when the decoder decodes JSON to CBOR.
 * `boolean getReplaceSurrogates() char`<br>
  Gets a value indicating whether surrogate code points not part of a surrogate pair (which consists of two consecutive char s